What are the little white fuzzy balls in my plant's soil? Eggs? Bugs? Mould? Help!

 Can you use potting mix or soil if it has fungus, mould or mushrooms growing in it?

 In excess, saprophytic fungi can turn soil hydrophobic, so the substrate can no longer absorb water, which of course is bad news for your plant.
-In small amounts, you could still use the soil, however best to give it a good mix first to break up the white mould or fungi.
-You can also treat the soil to kill the mould and fungi, such as letting it dry out and exposing it to sunlight for a day or two.
+In small amounts, you can still safely use the soil, however best to give it a good mix first to break up the white mould or fungi.
+You can also treat the soil to kill the mould and fungi, such as spraying it with 3% hydrogen peroxide before potting up.

 Should you repot a plant with mould, mushrooms or fungus?